Founders looking forward: Our 2020 predictions

 1. From a product perspective, I expect 2020 to introduce a wiser use of AI in e-commerce and usher in more widespread adoption.
 It’s an exciting time for AI and this trend will surely continue in the coming year.
 Advancements in technology are providing increasingly powerful machines, removing many of the computational barriers that we had in AI until a couple of years ago.

 2. I also expect to see progressively more tech companies offering AI-based solutions and more retail businesses willing to experiment with them.
 The new AI-related feature I most anticipate seeing will be purchase intent prediction.
-I believe an increasing number of pioneering brands begin deploying solutions to accurately predict users’ behaviour on e-commerce applications, using information obtained in real-time by analysing customers’ actions and behaviours.
-For example, at Kickdynamic we’ve already noticed some customers browse the product comments for a long time before they place an order.
+Pioneer brands will deploy solutions to know whether a customer is buying or just browsing on an e-commerce application.
+This prediction will be obtained in real time by analysing customers’ actions and behaviours on e-commerce web sites.
+For example, at Kickdynamic we’ve already noticed some customers would browse the product comments for a long time before they place the order.
 By acknowledging this and other patterns, businesses will be able to better understand users’ actions, intents – and ultimately – to offer better services to their customers.

 3. Email will benefit even more from AI with real-time product recommendations.
 Current solutions for email provide product recommendations at the time of send, i.e. the products to show to each recipient are determined before the email campaign gets sent.
 In the coming year these recommendations will be generated on-the-fly at the time recipients read their emails.
 The real-time generation is crucial to improve the quality and effectiveness of the recommendations because an AI system will be able to include more variables like stock availability, latest price changes and offers, the time of the day and users’ approximate locations as well as weather conditions to tailor the recommendations even more precisely.